mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/plugin/index.md

     GeneralSettings.getInstance().setDefaultProjectDirectory(defaultProjectDir);
     ```

-!!! question "How can I replace the logical view on left side with a  custom one?"

-    Use the class `com.mbeddr.mpsutil.projectview`.
-You can find a example that replicates the _logical view_ [in mbeddr](http://127.0.0.1:63320/node?ref=r%3Ab2f3d5f9-b81e-4589-95e8-d5be28f6e48f%28com.mbeddr.mpsutil.projectview.views.plugin%29%2F8309912865649309798&project=com.mbeddr.mpsutil).

 !!! warning "My project is not a project"

     > I want to call `GenerationCheckHelper.checkModelsBeforeGenerationIfNeeded` to check my model.
 It that takes a `Project` but my `Project` that I get  as an action context isn't the correct project.
 The type system complains that it's not the correct class.